Floorp-Projects/Floorp/tools/lint/docs/coding-style/coding_style_cpp.rst

      {
         ...
      }

-     // Tiny constructors and destructors can be written on a single line.
-     MyClass() { ... }

      // Special member functions, like constructors, that have default bodies
      // should use '= default' annotation instead.